zwetschgeaufbrot/codebot_validation_thesis/README.md

 Download this GitHub repository, maintaining the project structure as outlined below.
 Open the RProject on your local machine and run (1) the processing and (2) analysis scripts.
-Note: The dataset full_simulation_unnested.rds can be reproduced by running full_sim.qmd if needed.

 ## Structure